-Spaulding: It is a relic of the sixteenth century used to make baskets.
+SPAULDING: It is a relic of the sixteenth century used to make baskets.

-Holmes: Come Watson.
+HOLMES: Thank you.
+Come, Watson.
 We'll miss our appointment.

-[Holmes and Watson leave the pawnshop]
+(HOLMES and WATSON leave the pawnshop)

-Holmes: Lend me your stick. [he taps the floor several times].
+HOLMES: Lend me your stick.
+(He taps the floor several times)

-Watson: What do you make of Mr. Spaulding?
+WATSON: What do you make of Mr. Spaulding?

-Holmes: I noticed his appearance.
+HOLMES: I noticed his appearance.

-Watson: He didn't seem to be wearing clothing out of the ordinary.
+WATSON: He didn't seem to be wearing clothing out of the ordinary.

-Holmes: Did you notice his trousers?
+HOLMES: Did you notice his trousers?
 The knees of his trousers?

-Watson: I don't understand.
-But why did you tap the pavement?
+WATSON: I don't understand.
+And why did you tap the pavement?

-Holmes: Not now Watson.
+HOLMES: Not now, Watson.
 Let's take a look around this area.
 Ah, the tobacconist shop, the newspaper stand, the Coburg branch of the City and Suburban Bank, and there is the carriage depot.
-Come Watson, we have time to lunch and then hear Saraste play the violin at St. James's Hall.
+Come Watson, we have time to lunch and then hear Sarasate [Sah-ra-SAH-teh] play the violin at St. James's Hall.

 Scene two.
 The City and Suburban Bank vault.
+HOLMES, WATSON, JONES, MERRYWEATHER

-Holmes: You know Inspector Peter Jones from Scotland Yard, and let me introduce Mr. Merryweather, director of the bank.
+HOLMES: You know Inspector Peter Jones from Scotland Yard, and let me introduce Mr. Merryweather, director of the bank.

-Watson: It is a pleasure seeing you again Inspector Jones and also meeting you Mr. Merryweather.
+WATSON: It is a pleasure seeing you again, Inspector Jones, and also meeting you, Mr. Merryweather.

-Mr. Merryweather: I don't understand why Inspector Jones asked me to come to the bank.
+MERRYWEATHER: I don't understand why Inspector Jones asked me to come to the bank.
 We do have a tidy sum in our vault.
 We also are holding a good amount of French gold.
 Although we have had some warnings that it may be a target to steal, I can assure you that it is safe.

-Inspector Jones: As I explained earlier to Mr. Merryweather, that you have asked us to meet you here because you seem to have some suspicions.
+JONES: As I explained earlier to Mr. Merryweather, you have asked us to meet you here because you seem to have some suspicions.

-Mr. Merryweather: You don't seriously believe that our bank can be penetrated?
+MERRYWEATHER: You don't seriously believe that our bank can be penetrated?

-Holmes: In good time Mr. Merryweather.
+HOLMES: In good time, Mr. Merryweather.
 Let us keep our voices to a whisper.
-Now Inspector take a place behind that partition, and Mr. Merryweather if you will stand over there.
+Now Inspector, take a place behind that partition and, Mr. Merryweather, if you will stand over there.
 Watson, keep the lantern covered and your revolver at the ready.